papagno/interstellar-coding-session/README.md

 ## Overview

 The codebase contains two folders:
-- backend: contains already the `Product` entity with some basic attributes and the `ProductsRepository`
+- backend: contains already the `Product` entity with some basic attributes and the `ProductsRepository`.
+Automatically generates 100 random products in memory at start.
-- frontend: it's a default project structure created by angular CLI
+- frontend: it's a default project structure created by angular CLI.

 ## Instructions